azuredevcollege/SAP/sap-oauth-saml-flow/SAPCloudPlatformConfiguration/README.md

 1. Deploy the backend service to your subaccount with the command `cf push`
 1. After successful deployment, check that the service has started with the command `cf apps`
 ![Service status](./img/SCP2.jpg)
 1. Do a quick test and invoke the `url` returned by the previous command in a browser tab.
-You should see a response **Forbidden**, because the service url requires an authenticated user.
+You should see an error response **HTTP ERROR 401**, because the service url requires an authenticated user.

 ## Configuration of role collection

 Upon successful deployment of the backend service in SCP, the role and role collection settings for the service must be configured.
 The role collection is used later in the setup process to assign the permissions to the propagated principal.

 1. Open the [SCP Cockpit](https://cockpit.hanatrial.ondemand.com/cockpit) in your browser and login with your account admin.
 Navigate to your (trial) subaccount and select **Security – Roles** from the left side navigation menu.
 Click on **Add Using Same Role Template** to create a new role for the `service` application.
 ![Add role](./img/SCP2-1.jpg)
 1. Enter `Viewer` as the new role name and click **Next**.
 Continue with the configuration of the role attributes, which were defined by the `Viewer` role template in the `xs-security.json` file.
 In this scenario, the source of each attribute is the identity provider that originally authenticated the user, so Azure AD.
 Enter the following source attribute mappings: